holoviz-dev/nbsite/site/doc/user_guide/extra_extensions.md

 Adding this extension is helpful to support versioned sites:

 - Checks html_baseurl is set
-- Creates a sitemap.xml file in the conf dir
+- Creates a sitemap.xml file in a subdirectory of the docs source
-- Checks a robots.txt file is available
+- Creates a robots.txt file in a subdirectory of the docs source